magetop/magento2-split-order/README.md

-# Magento 2 Split Order Extension by MageTop
+# Magento 2 Split Order Extension by Magetop

 **Magento 2 Split Order Payment** is an excellent plugin that allows users to split order payment with multiple participants.
 This plugin has an option to set minimum order amount for split order payments.